makany-milan/RAE/README.md

     - Deadline: 28/11/2022
     - Propose a research question, identify key data source, and discuss identification

-**Make sure to change all file and folder paths when running the code**

 1) Data Extraction - ***Python*** - ***/data_collection/***